tallen-hashicorp/tf-module-reg-demo/README.md

 Replace OUTPUT_IP with the actual instance's public or private IP.

-## Run the Terraform Module in an Airgapped Instance
+## Run the Terraform Module in an Air Gapped Instance

 The EC2 instance uses UFW to restrict outbound connections only to `99.83.150.238` and `75.2.98.97`.
-This setup ensures we can test Terraform functionality in an airgapped environment while still allowing access to Terraform Cloud.
+This setup ensures we can test Terraform functionality in an air gapped environment while still allowing access to Terraform Cloud.

 ### Steps to Initialize and Run the Module